A brief braai story

 There are a few options on the market; which one you choose depends on how you want your meat to taste, how much money you’re willing to spend, and how long you want to braai for.

 - Gas: To the braai purist, this is a no-no, but it does have its perks.
-You don’t have to wait long to get it at the right temperature, also making it easy to control, and there isn’t any ash to clean up afterwards.
+You don’t have to wait long to get it at the right temperature, also making it easy to control, and there isn’t any ash to clean up afterward.
 But, you miss out on that delicious, traditional taste that wood imparts.

 - Wood: The ultimate braai material, wood gives food a taste that can’t be replicated with any other material, plus it’s how humans were doing it when braaiing began.
 The downside, though, is that you need to ensure you select the right kind of wood, otherwise you’re not going to have long-burning embers.
 It’s also more difficult to control the heat.

-- Briquettes: These are convenient – you can buy them at any local supermarket and they last long, so you don’t need a lot to keep a fire going.
+- Briquettes: These are convenient – you can buy them at any local supermarket and they last longer, so you don’t need a lot to keep a fire going.
 The downsides?
 You’ve got a lot of ash to clean up and it can take a while to get them temperature-ready.

 - Charcoal: If you want that woody flavour without using wood in its natural form, charcoal is for you.
 It lights quickly and is fairly easy to control the temperature.
 But, you might need more of it because it burns quicker and it’s more expensive than briquettes.